BlueLynxes/bluelynxes.github.io/index.md

 description: "Utilizing my Freedom of Speech until we become the new CCP"
 ---

+# Homepage

+There is nothing here for now, read a post below.

 # Recent Posts

 {% for post in site.posts %}